whereistejas/old-blog-backup/_posts/2020-05-26-Double-Pendulum-Part-1.md

 ### Object-Oriented Interface

 When using the OO interface, it helps to know how the `matplotlib` structures it's plots.
 The final plot that we see as the output is a 'Figure' object.
 The `Figure` object is the top level container for all the other elements that make up the graphic image.
-These "other" elements called `artists`.
+These "other" elements are called `Artists`.
 The `Figure` object can be thought of as a canvas, upon which different artists act to create the final graphic image.
 This `Figure` can contain any number of various artists.

 ![png](/assets/images/double-pendulum/section-1-basics-of-plotting/anatomy-of-a-figure.png)
 <div class="image-caption">